As obvious as it may sound to plan your trades before, the reality is that many traders don’t.

-Not planning the trade ahead of time is not just an epidemic among many traders, who had wish trading would be more intuitive than analytic profession
+Not planning the trade ahead of time is an epidemic among many traders, wishing that trading would be more intuitive than an analytic profession.

 When we say plan your trade, we mean that you need to plan the trade from many aspects in order to be absolutely ready for everything that can happen.

-For starters, price can come to your level but not in a convincing way.
+For starters, the price can come to your level but not in a convincing way.

-This is why you shouldn’t be binary about your entry level.
-If you won’t enter just because price comes to your level, it’s time to consider more.
+This is why you shouldn’t be binary about your entry-level.
+If you won’t enter just because the price comes to your level, it’s time to consider more.
 How did the price get there?
 Was it convincing that it would do what you expect it to do?
 What is the proof?
 What are the disqualifications?

 When you’re planning your trade, plan for the approach of price and everything that might have happened prior to your entry in order to give yourself a solid green light to enter your trade.